jelledevleeschouwer/Bonjour_log/README.md

 ##### 19 Feb '15 14h -  Finished examining the code.
 Finished examining the code today.
 Since I have spare time until we'll be discussing my findings on RFC6762 and the code, I will conceptually start improving the functions that I think are very imortant.
 And then, when we are going to discuss my findings, we can already discuss what I changed and how I did it, and why I think it is important.

+##### 20 Feb '15 12h -  Multiple Questions - Answers.
+Currently working on a function to create a single question.
+I'm including the possibility to create a linked-list of multiple questions which you can pass to the 'create a query' function so multiple questions can be added in a single DNS packet.
+I am planning to this also for answer records, so it is possible to include multiple answers in either the Answer, Authority or Additional Section.

+##### 20 Feb '15 14h -  Single Question function and query filling.
+Function to create a single question 'standalone' finished.
+Function to fill the query with multiple questions in the Question Section, works too.
+Right now, only a question list is given to the fill-query function, but, when I have finished the function to create a single standalone resource record (answer), I will implement the functionallity to add muliple records in the Answer, Authority and/or Additional Sections.